 Key research areas

-- Materiality of lived religion: This research area focuses on the use of the human body and objects in religious practices.
-Topics include practices such as praying, dancing, fighting, and fasting, and the function of objects within the context of religion, such as images, buildings, food, clothing, money, weapons, and digital media.
+- Material and Embodied Religion: This area examines the role of the human body and material objects in religious practices.
+Topics include embodied actions such as praying, fasting, and dancing, as well as the function of objects like buildings, food, clothing, weapons, and digital media in religious contexts.

 Why this programme in Utrecht?